 A better way to discover new music is with the subscriber-only For You section, although it’s admittedly a hair behind Spotify and YouTube Music’s algorithms.
 Still, the recommendations can be solid if you’re not looking for anything too outside of the mainstream.

 The streaming quality is also good, but if you’re a true audiofile you might want to consider other options.
-Tidal, Amazon Music HD, and Deezer are currently the leaders for sound quality, but the tradeoff is fewer features and a lack of integration with a wider ecosystem.
+Tidal, Amazon Music HD, and Deezer are currently the leaders for sound quality, but the tradeoffs are fewer features and a lack of integration with a wider ecosystem.

 How much is Apple Music a month?